 When determining when a local government can provide assistance, the local government must establish that the applicant is directly impacted by COVID.
-Local governments may establish a local policy allowing for CRF assistance to continue for a COVID-impacted household for a month or two even after the household's income has rebounded, as long as that household is still income-eligible and continues to have a hardship that affects ongoing housing security.
+Local governments may establish a local policy allowing for CRF assistance to continue for a COVID-impacted household for a month or two even after the household's income has rebounded, as long as that household is still income-eligible.
+Similarly, an applicant who has recovered from a hardship could still receive assistance for past due rent or mortgage payments for the months when the applicant experienced a hardship.
+Such a policy resembles Florida Housing's recent Hardest Hit Fund foreclosure prevention program which provided mortgage assistance to homeowners with hardships.
+Hardest Hit provided homeowners with two additional months of assistance after the end of their hardships.